Razuer/chain-grep/README.md

 -   **Selection Shortcut**: Press `CTRL+ALT+G` (or your custom keybinding) to grep any currently selected text.
 -   **Results in a New Document**: Each chain’s results appear in an unsaved document, displaying both a summary and a detailed log.
 -   **Highlighting**: Toggle highlights for any string or special character, with persistent highlights across file switches.
+-   **Chained and Global Highlighting**: Chain Grep offers two types of highlighting: global and chained.
+Chained highlights are specific to the current chain.
+Global highlights persist across all files.
 -   **Automatic Re-Highlighting**: Whenever you return to a file, any highlights you had before are restored.
 -   **Easy Refresh**: The "Chain Grep: Refresh" command reverts the source file from disk (pulling in external changes, if any) and reapplies the entire chain.